Your Dog’s Gums: Not to be Ignored

-Most dog parents don’t think about their dog’s gums on a daily basis, and why should they?
+Most dog parents don’t think about their dog’s gums daily, and why should they?
 You may think that gums aren’t as important to pay attention to as other things, say your dog’s bowel movements or eating habits.
-But the truth is, the color and feel of your dog’s gums say a lot about what’s going on inside of their body.
-So, not only is it time to learn what your dog’s gum color and feel means, but you also need to get comfortable checking them.
+The truth is, the color and feel of your dog’s gums say a lot about what’s going on inside of their body.
+So, it is time to learn what your dog’s gum color and feel mean, but you also need to get comfortable checking them.

 How to Check Your Dog’s Gums

 Before we talk anything about what healthy dog gums are supposed to look like, let’s first learn how to safely check them.
 Most dogs are relatively comfortable with us looking at their gums, but a few might take your lifting of their lip as a threat.
 First off, check gums while in the middle of a play or attention session.
 The more slyly you can slip it in, the better, especially for those dogs that may be a little more sensitive.
 While petting your pup’s face and head, gently lift their lips to expose their teeth and gums.
 You can also try pulling their lower lip down simultaneously to get a view of the whole picture.
 You shouldn’t have to move their jaw, just the lips.